Khushi9354/Real-Time-Object-Recognition-Using-Pre-Trained-Model/README.md

 detection network
 MobileNet, VGG-Net, LeNet and all of them are base networks.
 Base network provide high level features for classification or detection.
 For classification we add a fully connected layer at the end of this networks.
 But if we remove fully connected layer and replace it with detection networks, like SSD, Faster R-CNN, and so on.
 In fact, SSD use of last convolutional layer on base networks for detection task.
 MobileNet just like other base networks use of convolution to produce high level features.

 This module loads pre-trained model for multiclass object detection from a video feed.
-Besides MobileNet-SDD other architectures can also be used for the same.
+Besides MobileNet-SDD other architectures can also be used for the same:

 GoogleLeNet

 YOLO

 SqueezeNet

 Faster R-CNN

 ResNet

 The above model establish the following arguments: